Water Rights in California

 California’s growth has closely paralleled an evolving and complex system of water rights.

 More formally known as appropriative rights, this practice allows for water use based on physical control and beneficial use of the water without regard to the relationship of land to water.
-These rights are entitlements to a specific amount of water with a definite date of priority and may also be sold or transferred.
+These rights are entitlements to a specific amount of water with a definite date of priority and may be sold or transferred.

 Additionally, the California Constitution requires that all water use be both “reasonable and beneficial” under the Constitution’s Article X, Section 2.

 Reasonable use, however, is more difficult to categorize.
 It is defined in part by what it is not; that is, waste or unreasonable use.
-According to the State Supreme Court, reasonableness is determined by the circumstances, “but varies as the current situation changes.
+According to the California Supreme Court, reasonableness is determined by the circumstances, “but varies as the current situation changes.
 The Court can determine this qualification, as society and circumstances evolve.